ndkyhnvr/ndkyhnvr.github.io/index.md

 # Dr. Neda Keyhanvar

-Postdoctoral Researcher | UCSF
+Postdoctoral Scientist | UCSF

-Stem Cell Biology • CRISPR Engineering • Functional Genomics
+Stem Cell Enginering • CRISPR/Cas9 • in vivo Mouse Models

 ---

 ## About Me

-I am a postdoctoral researcher specializing in stem cell biology, genome engineering, and functional genomics.
+Translational scientist with a PhD in Medical Biotechnology and postdoctoral training at UCSF, offering 10+ years of hands-on experience in mammalian cell line engineering, molecular biology, recombinant protein expression and transgenic mouse models.

-My research focuses on developing advanced cellular models and CRISPR-based technologies to understand biological mechanisms and accelerate therapeutic discovery.
+Proven expertise in designing expression vectors, engineering mammalian cell lines using CRISPR/Cas9 and viral gene delivery approaches and developing robust experimental workflows to understand biological mechanisms and accelerate therapeutic discovery.

 ---